-Over the years, both the CPIC check and the RCMP certified check have become the standard for employment screening in Canada, as well as for a variety of other purposes that necessitate ensuring someone has a clean record.
+Over the years, both the CPIC criminal record check and the RCMP certified criminal record check have become the standard for employment screening in Canada, as well as for a variety of other purposes that necessitate ensuring someone has a clean record.

 Vulnerable Sector Check

-Having said that, we’ll now take a look at the two most common and official means of Canadian criminal records checks that Reliability Screening deals with.
+Having said that, we’ll now take a look at the two most common and official means of Canadian criminal record checks that Reliability Screening deals with.

 What’s in a Name Check?

 Name-based checks are often referred to as CPIC (Canadian Police Information Centre) checks.
 CPIC provides police agencies across Canada access to RCMP maintained criminal databases.

 The CPIC has been in existence since 1972. serving as the central database where Canada’s law enforcement agencies have the ability to gain insights and information on a variety of issues.
 CPIC is the federal enforcement computer system, and thanks to it, law enforcement officers across Canada have access to the same records.

 As such, CPIC has become a nationwide standard when it comes to Canadian background and criminal record checks.